 For People Looking for a Place to Live

-Our nationwide housing team works with our tenants throughout their tenancy to keep them in good shape and to adapt their homes in line with their changing needs.
+Our nationwide housing team works with our tenants to keep tenancies in good shape and to adapt people’s homes in line with their changing needs.

 Our tenants have high levels of choice and control over their homes, including a matching service to make sure tenants are compatible with new housemates.

 We provide easy-read tenancy agreements (including video easy-read) and face-to-face support to make sure our tenants fully understand their contracts.

 The team can handle a wide range of different situations.
-Sometimes we provide housing management and maintenance, sometimes one or the other.
-Sometimes we will own the property, sometimes it is leased from others.
-Usually we support the tenant but occasionally he or she is supported by another organisation.
+We provide housing management and/or maintenance.
+We own property and also lease from others.
+Usually we provide the support but occasionally the tenant is supported by another provider.
 We’re flexible, we hold high standards, and we take pride in being good partners.

 Find out what our tenants say about us in the Dimensions Listening and learning report 2020-21.